St George's House,

 A day trip to Newcastle 1929. ...and a trip to Belle Vue to enjoy a ride on the Rollercoaster

-In September 1947 all of the older children
+In September 1947, all of the older children

 travelled by coaches to Sunderland, via the

-North Road, a journey enjoyed by all.
+Great North Road, a journey enjoyed by

-afternoon was spent at Seaburn beach
+The afternoon was spent at Seaburn beach

-the children paddled, swam, played
+Sunderland, where the children paddled,

-the beach.
+and donkeys on the beach.

-Bradford City often 'gifted' all of the children with a visit to their city to see a Pantomime, other Forces too arranged visits to see Concerts, always arranging transport and organising the day's event, a not insigificant effort given the number of children involved.
+Bradford City often 'gifted' all of the children with a visit to their city to see a Pantomime, other Forces too arranged visits to see Concerts, always arranging transport and organising the day's event, a not insignificant effort given the number of children involved.

 Other typical outings were visits to Fountains Abbey, Harewood House, near Leeds, the home of Princess Mary, the Princess Royal, who was Patron of St George's, another treat was to see Ripley Castle, the home of Sir William and Lady Ingilby.
-Visits to farms were always a treat, the girls stacked hay and picked apples from orchards, enjoying a lunch often of lemonade and sandwiches or similar.

 Holidays